marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/04.AWS-Setup/README.md

 $ terrafrom apply -var-file="aws.tfvars"
 ```

-## 8. Re-build the Frontend Application
+## 9. Re-build the Frontend-Application

 The Frontend-Application needs knowledge about Keycloak and the Backend-Service, because...